What is reflow soldering?

 Tombstoning- Sometimes, some component is not attached properly to the board and is lifting from one side.
 It occurs more frequently with short, light, thin, and wide terminations devices, such as miniature resistors and capacitors.

 Sulfur Contamination– The issue occurs when the silver inside the resistor gets contaminated with sulfur leading to a functionality failure.
-It is associated with the use and reliability of the thick-film chip resistor with Ag-system as inner termination.
+It is associated with the use and reliability of the thick-film chip resistor with an Ag-system as inner termination.
 The silver existing in the inner termination is likely to be contaminated via sulfur, which produces silver sulfide in chip resistors.
-The process can be initiated or inhibited by heat-stress while mounting.
+The process can be initiated or inhibited by heat stress while mounting.

 How to Make Sure of Successful Reflow Soldering